AvataGarde/In_Context_Diversification/README.md

 ## **Introduction**

-This document provides the code and explanations of the 2024 ARR submission for the paper Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning
+This document provides the code and explanations of the 2024 EMNLP Findings for the paper Improving Diversity of Commonsense Generation by Large Language Models via In-Context Learning

 ## **Requirements**